beego/beedoc/en-US/mvc/controller/router.md

 Then Beego will retrive all the methods in that controller by reflection and you can call the related methods by this:

-	/object/login   will call Login method in ObjectController /object/logout  will call Logot method in ObjectController
+	/object/login   will call Login method in ObjectController /object/logout  will call Logout method in ObjectController

 Except `/:controller/:method` will match to controller and method, all the rest of url path will be parsed as GET parameters and saved into `this.Ctx.Input.Param`: